City-of-Raleigh-Public-Utilities/LearnGit/README.md

 ## Step 3
 create or edit files in your working directory
 ## Step 4
-adds edits to text file
+adds edits to text file (use specific file name or use "." which is a wildcard selecting everything)
 ```git add```
 ## Step 5
 adds comments to file before upload